dustinpfister/blog_posts/_posts/lodash_invokemap.md

 ## 2.1 - However it is not that much harder to do so with vanilla javaScript, just need to use Object.values

+However it is not always so hard to still do the same with just pain old vanilla javaScript.
 ```js
 let r = Object.values(obj).map(function (nums) {
         return nums.sort(sorter);